Brigid Berlin: Association with Andy Warhol

 After several years as a reluctant debutante and a failed marriage, Brigid Berlin met Andy Warhol in 1964 and quickly became a central member of his entourage.
 After moving to Hotel Chelsea, she took on the nickname Brigid Polk because of her habit of giving out 'pokes', injections of Vitamin B and amphetamines.
 These injections were readily available through the many 'Doctor Feelgoods' in New York and perfectly legal.

 Berlin appeared in several of Warhol's films, including Chelsea Girls (1966), in which she is seen injecting herself while performing a monologue, and Ciao!
 Manhattan (1972), which starred Edie Sedgwick.
-Decades later, she appeared in minor parts in two John Waters' films: Serial Mom (1994) and Pecker (1998).
-Pie in the Sky: The Brigid Berlin Story (2000) is a documentary in which she tells her life story in intimate detail and breaks her diet by consuming an entire meal of key lime pies.
-In its review, Variety suggests "Berlin comes across as a rather sad character despite her colorful and provocative life."

 She was known for her obsessive taping and photographing of everyday life.
 Selections from these tapes were later compiled by Anthony Ingrassia to form the play Andy Warhol's Pork.
 Other tapes made by her were the basis for Live at Max's Kansas City (recorded 1970, released 1972), The Velvet Underground's first live album.

 Berlin was complicit in one of Warhol's more infamous pranks when, in 1969, Warhol announced that all of his paintings were the work of Berlin.
 Brigid enthusiastically followed this line when interviewed by Time.
 The prank led to a drop in the value of Warhol's work, and both parties eventually retracted their statements.
 The question of authorship looms large in valuing Warhol's paintings to this day.

 In 1975, Berlin began work as a permanent employee for Andy Warhol's Interview magazine, a position that she held until well after Warhol's death.
 Berlin transcribed interviews as well as knitted under the desk.
 Patricia Hearst (a close friend of Berlin who began work at Interview in 1988) observed "On my first day at work, I noticed two small pugs who seemed to have the run of the castle.
 They belonged to a woman who sat behind the front desk every day from 9:00 to 5:00, but who never seemed to answer the phone.
 Instead, she compulsively knitted, ate bags of candy and tended lovingly to the dogs."

-Artwork
+Later years

+Berlin appeared in minor parts in two John Waters' films: Serial Mom (1994) and Pecker (1998).

+Pie in the Sky: The Brigid Berlin Story (2000) is a documentary in which she tells her life story in intimate detail and breaks her diet by consuming an entire meal of key lime pies.
+In its review, Variety suggests "Berlin comes across as a rather sad character despite her colorful and provocative life."

+Death

+After experiencing health issues for several years that mainly kept her confined to her bed, Berlin died at the age of 80 on July 17, 2020, in a Manhattan hospital.